New treatments in the pipeline

 Dry AMD

-It is important to note that the aim of both drugs is to slow the speed of deterioration.
-Neither claims to restore vision.
+It's important to note that the aim of both drugs is to slow the speed of deterioration.
+Neither drug claims to restore vision.
+In clinical trials for Syfovre and Izervay, results showed that treatment slowed the spread of damage in the macula.
+However, those receiving treatment were found to have a higher risk of developing wet AMD.

 Biosimilars